 Finally, it is interesting to study the trajectory of the Beveridge curve in the data and in the model.
-Figure 11 shows the simulated Beveridge Curve in response to the decline of the replacement rate for long-term unemployed workers in our model.
+Figure 10 shows the simulated Beveridge Curve in response to the decline of the replacement rate for long-term unemployed workers in our model.
 Vacancies increase, overshoot and end up at a level above the initial steady state.
 Unemployment sequentially declines to a lower long-run level.
-We contrast our simulation results with the actual movement of the Beveridge Curve from the first quarter of 2005 to the fourth quarter of 2007 (Figure 12).
-Note that the increase in unemployment due to the change in requirements to register as unemployed can be seen visually in this figure.
-Similar to the simulation, vacancies increase, overshoot somewhat and end up at a higher level.
+We contrast our simulation results with the actual movement of the Beveridge Curve from the first quarter of 2005 to the fourth quarter of 2007 (Figure 11).
+Similar to the simulation, vacancies increase, overshoot somewhat and end up at a higher level.31 Unemployment sequentially declines to a permanently lower level in the data.
 The movements are not only qualitatively comparable, but the quantitative reactions (as percent deviations) are also similar.